Control of Hazardous Substances W505

-The course aims to describe how exposure to hazardous substances arises in the workplace and to introduce the methodologies and technologies available to control exposures and thereby reduce risks to health.
+The examination aims to describe how exposure to hazardous substances arises in the workplace and to introduce the methodologies and technologies available to control exposures and thereby reduce risks to health.

 Who is it for?

-This course is suitable for technicians and technologists who carry out measurements and testing in workplaces.
+This examination is suitable for technicians and technologists who carry out measurements and testing in workplaces.

 Learning objectives